 While addressing the subject of public speaking, the English philosopher David Hume suggests that conditions that are conducive to eloquence may not always exist.
 As time passes, special moments generated by special individuals may not be possible.
 Not all eras have prominent statesmen and orators like a Demosthenes or Cicero.
 The former lived in ancient Greece and the latter in ancient Rome.
 But, Hume suggests that through great effort and full application of a person’s talent, the challenge of constructing a substantive presentation that is concise, coherent and cogent may be achieved in any period.

-In short, like Abraham Lincoln, Winston Churchill, and Martin Luther King Jr., an individual can meet the challenge of repeating a successful speaking performance by being fully cognizant of the seen and unforeseen challenges presented by everyday life.
+In short, even if a person is not Abraham Lincoln, Winston Churchill, or Martin Luther King Jr, an individual can meet the challenge of repeating a successful speaking performance by being fully cognizant of the seen and unforeseen challenges presented by everyday life.

 (Presented by Hector de Leon at the Houston Hispanic Chamber of Commerce 2013 Emerging Leaders Institute)